yamaceay/aot2/auktion.md

 - from: participant
 	to: initiator
 	action: not-understood
-# this is my proposal: publish LookingFor / ask Offer
+# this is my proposal: ask Offer
 - from: participant
 	to: initiator
 	action: propose